artrendex/Playform-docs/use-cases/ai-headshots.md

 ### Step 4: Customize Your Headshot
 - Choose from various headshot styles, backgrounds, and lighting options.
 - You can generate different looks, from formal corporate styles to casual professional settings.
+- You can use the prompt to add refining details, e.g. "man in black suit", "man in blue shirt", etc.

 ### Step 5: Refine and Enhance
-- Use Playform’s built-in upscaling and editing tools to sharpen your image and adjust fine details.
+- Use Playform’s built-in upscaling and editing tools to sharpen your image and adjust fine details if needed.

 ### Step 6: Save and Download
-- Bookmark your final result for easy future access.
 - Download your high-resolution headshot directly to your device.

 ## Tips for Best Results